CES 2020: 10 of the wackiest gadgets set to hit the market

-Buried among the swarms of smart TVs, the latest mobile phones, 8K cameras on display at consumer electronics show CES in Las Vegas, is a group of wacky and almost too-quirky-to-be-true tech gadgets - many yet to hit the market.
+Buried among the swarms of smart TVs, the latest mobile phones and 8K cameras on display at consumer electronics show CES in Las Vegas, is a group of wacky and almost too-quirky-to-be-true tech gadgets - many yet to hit the market.

 Robotic pet dogs, personal belly fat scanners and TV screen top hats: the Herald swims through the some 4500 companies exhibiting at CES to find some of the most unusual, and quirky, products hoping to be the next big consumer trend.